12 Mistakes You’re Making with Your Tomato Garden

 Planting in the Same Spot Every Year

 All plants draw nutrients from the soil.
 Tomatoes especially draw a lot out of the dirt.
-To give tomatoes what they need, be sure you’re switching up where you plant (you should be rotating all of your crops, actually!).
-If that’s not an option for you or you grow tomatoes in containers, make sure that you replenish the soil with plant food, compost and fertilizer.
+To give tomatoes what they need, be sure you’re switching up where you plant.
+(You should be rotating all of your crops, actually!)
+If that’s not an option for you or you grow a tomato garden in containers, make sure that you replenish the soil with plant food, compost and fertilizer.